tosin2013/llamacloud-mcp/docs/adrs/0001-llamacloud-mcp-server.md

 ## Context

-The project requires a way to provide AI-powered tools to Claude Desktop and other clients that can consume Machine Callable Programs (MCPs).
+The project requires a way to provide AI-powered tools to Claude Desktop and other clients that can consume Model Context Protocol (MCP) services.
 The system needs to:
 - Provide real-time access to private documentation and data
 - Support RAG (Retrieval Augmented Generation) capabilities
 - Be easily extensible with new tools